dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

     import dlt

    data = dlt.pipeline("salesforce_data_pipeline").dataset()
-   # get campaign_member table as Pandas frame
+   # get account table as Pandas frame
-   data.campaign_member.df().head()
+   data.account.df().head()
     ```

 ## Running into errors?

-Be aware of request limits to avoid exceeding API call quotas; handle potential nulls in deeply nested fields within certain objects like Contact; manage query time-outs by optimizing filters.
+Be aware of API request limits and ensure to handle exceptions such as request limits exceeded and query timeouts.
+Additionally, some objects may require specific read permissions.

 ### Extra resources: